Low-emission zone: United Kingdom

-The Glasgow low emission zone (LEZ) was inplemented at the end of 2018.
+The Glasgow low emission zone (LEZ) was implemented at the end of 2018.
 Initially, only local buses in the centre of the city are affected.
 On 1 June 2023 restrictions were extended to all vehicles, including older petrol and diesel cars.
 Norwich, and York also introduced a LEZ.

 Since 2015, more than 60 local authorities have been ordered to tackle illegal levels of air pollution, which is why many of these planning to introduce clean air zones.
 The following cities have plans to introduce LEZs: Aberdeen (2020), Bath (2021), Birmingham (2019), Derby, Dundee (2020), Edinburgh (2020), Manchester (2022), Newcastle (2021), and Sheffield (2021).
 Leeds also intended to introduce a LEZ, however increased uptake of cleaner vehicles led to the scheme's cancellation in 2020.

 As of June 2020, Oxford is claiming to become the first city to implement a Zero Emission Zone (ZEZ) scheme, beginning with a small area to go into effect by mid 2021.
 It was postponed from a 2020 start due to the economic impacts of the COVID-19 pandemic.
 However, the proposals can more accurately be described as a Low Emission Zone or Ultra Low Emission Zone as any vehicle can enter on payment of a charge.
 The plan is to expand the ZEZ gradually into a much larger zone, until the ZEZ encompasses the majority of the city centre by 2035.